Bush v. Gore: Accusation of partisanship or conflict of interest

-The liberal law clerks noted Justice Scalia later had begun campaigning for the stay of the Florida court's December 8 recount order before the Court had received Gore's response to Bush's request and was so incensed at Stevens's dissent in the matter of the stay and grant of certiorari, that he requested the release of opinions be delayed so that he could amend his opinion to include a response to Stevens.
-Kennedy is also reported to have sent out a memo which accused the dissenters of "trashing the court".
+The liberal law clerks noted that Scalia later had begun campaigning for the stay of the Florida court's December 8 recount order before the Court had received Gore's response to Bush's request, and was so incensed at Stevens's dissent in the matter of the stay and grant of certiorari that he requested the release of opinions be delayed so that he could amend his opinion to include a response to Stevens.
+Kennedy is also reported to have sent out a memo accusing the dissenters of "trashing the court".
 Later, court personnel, as well as Ron Klain, speculated that there was an unspoken understanding that the judges on the winning side would not retire until after the next election, as a way of preserving some sense of fairness.
-Indeed, no Supreme Court justices retired during President Bush's first term.
+No justices retired during President Bush's first term.

-It has been argued that none of the justices ended up voting in a way that was consistent with their prior legal jurisprudence, though this conclusion has been challenged by George Mason University law professor Nelson Lund (who argues that, unlike in suspect classification cases, the United States Supreme Court has never actually required a showing of intentional discrimination in fundamental rights cases, such as Bush v.
-Gore itself).
-The five conservative justices decided to involve the federal judiciary in a matter that could have been left to the states, while also expanding the previous US Supreme Court interpretations of the Equal Protection Clause.
-Meanwhile, the liberal justices all supported leaving the matter in the hands of a state and also sometimes advocated in favor of a narrower reading of existing Equal Protection Clause SCOTUS precedents.
-This increased the perceptions that the judges used their desired results to drive their reasoning, instead of using legal reasoning to arrive at a result.
+It has been argued that none of the justices voted in a way that was consistent with their prior jurisprudence.
+The five conservative justices involved the federal judiciary in a matter that could have been left to the states, while also expanding previous Supreme Court interpretations of the Equal Protection Clause.
+Meanwhile, the liberal justices all supported leaving the matter in the hands of a state and also sometimes advocated a narrower reading of Equal Protection Clause precedents.
+This bolstered the perception that the justices used their desired result to drive their reasoning.
+George Mason University law professor Nelson Lund has challenged this conclusion, arguing that, unlike in suspect classification cases, the Supreme Court has never actually required a showing of intentional discrimination in fundamental rights cases, such as Bush v.
+Gore.
 David Cole of Georgetown Law argued that, as a way of trying to rehabilitate the court's image after Bush v.
-Gore, the court became more likely to reach a liberal decision in the four years after Bush v.
-Gore than they had been before the case, and that the conservative justices were more likely to join the liberals rather than the other way around.
+Gore, the Court became more likely to reach a liberal decision in the four years after 2000 than it had been before the case, and that the conservative justices were more likely to join the liberals than the other way around.